 Let’s take a look at what happens when you swallow a drop of CBD oil.
 After spending time in the stomach and working its way through the intestines, its next stop is the liver.
 This football-sized organ is a major player in the digestive system.
-Its job is to filter everything you ingest in order to eject toxins and help your body make the most of nutrients.
+Its job is to filter everything you ingest to eject toxins and help your body make the most nutrients.

 Even though CBD – whose full name is cannabidiol – is not a toxin, it still gets downsized by the liver in what is known as the “first-pass effect.”
 By absorbing some of the CBD or breaking it down chemically, the liver reduces its concentration strength.
-Consequently, the bioavailability of the CBD – the amount the body can actually use – is much less than what was ingested.
+Consequently, the CBD’s bioavailability – the amount the body can actually use – is much less than what was ingested.

-Nonetheless, many people prefer to eat, drink or smooth on their CBD.
+Nonetheless, many people prefer to eat, drink, or smooth on their CBD.

 CBD in the fast lane